caffeineandfoxes/WemoSleep/README.md

 # WemoSleep
 WemoSleep is an [Apache Cordova](https://cordova.apache.org) app which ties in with the [IFTTT Maker Webhooks service](https://ifttt.com/maker_webhooks) to add sleep timer functionality to [Wemo](http://www.belkin.com/us/Products/home-automation/c/wemo-home-automation/) switches.

+**NOTE: WemoSleep is no longer maintained or supported.
+If you would like to use this product, please consider contributing to its development and support.**

 ## Requirements
 * A supported Wemo switch
 * An [IFTTT](https://ifttt.com/) account configured to receive triggers through the Maker Webhooks service